-10.3.1 Removal Factors for different forest types
+10.3.1 Sequestration rates for different forest types

 Removals Factors were derived from available sequestration data collected from different studies in different forest types in Gabon, including: Logged Forest, Secondary Forest, Colonising Forest, Old Growth Forest and Mangrove Forest.
-These will be updated and refined as part of the stepwise improvement plan.
+These are detailed in Worksheet 17.
+Raw Data- Seq. rates and will be updated and refined as part of the stepwise improvement plan.